-There are dozens of ways to contribute to Weblate.
-We welcome any help, be it coding help, graphics design, documentation or sponsorship.
+There are dozens of ways to contribute in Weblate.
+Any help is welcomed, be it coding, graphics design, documentation or sponsorship.

 Code and development¶

-Weblate is being developed on GitHub <https://github.com/WeblateOrg/weblate>.
+Weblate is developed on GitHub.
 You are welcome to fork the code and open pull requests.
-Patches in any other form are welcome as well.
+Patches in any other form are welcome too.

 Check out Internals to see how Weblate looks from inside.